Rationing and shortages in the UK after World War Two

 Peter Johnson

 I can confirm about the displaced people after WW2.
-When I was teaching in the 1950s a number of my students had United Nations passports because they had no country to call home.
+When I was teaching in the early 1960s a number of my students had United Nations passports because they had no country to call home.

-Having diverted imported food to Europe, we in Britain seemed to live on corned beef from Uruguay.
-The brand was Fray Bentos, which became a household name.
-There is much more about food rationing elsewhere on this site or use the search box on the home page.
+The corned beef brand was Fray Bentos, which became a household name.
+There was no powdered eggs or spam from America.
+For more about food rationing in WW2, click the link or use the search box on the home page.

 *Photographed by the webmaster at Swansea Bay 1940s Museum